heysokam/ngpu/readme.md

 _Not looking at you, opengl3..._

 Not reinventing the wheel:
+`wgpu`   for graphics api
 `glfw`   for window creation
 `vmath`  for vector math
 `pixie`  for image loading
 `chroma` for colors

 ## Current state and todo
-See the [examples](./examples/todo.md) file and folder for a reference of the current state of the lib.
+See the [examples](./examples/todo.md) file and folder for a reference of the current state of what the library can do.
+The file @[examples/todo.md](./examples/todo.md) has a list of the examples that will be implemented.

 ## Syntax and usage
 See the [examples](./examples/) folder for how the library is used.
-The library is built using the Nim `wgpu` wrapper.
-See the `heysokam/wgpu/examples` folder to get a feel of what the ngpu library is doing in the background.
+Each example is incrementally more complex than the previous one.

+The basic examples follow the structure of [Learn WebGPU C++](https://eliemichel.github.io/LearnWebGPU/), which I highly recommend for learning the WebGPU-based APIs.
+The advanced ones are modeled after the [webgpu-native-examples](https://github.com/samdauwe/webgpu-native-examples#Basics) repository.

+### Configurability
+ngpu is very configurable, as long as you use the provided tools/paradigms.

+#### Data and Config Defaults
+Most data and setup options are dependent on each Render Technique.
+You can see a list of the implied defaults @[config.md](doc/config.md) doc file.

+#### Custom options
+All of the initializer variables have customizable inputs, with sane defaults for when they are omitted.
+Also, all of the elements have a `Type.new( ... )` function, that takes as many options as its technically possible to do so within the bounds of the library.
+If you create your own functions to do the rendering logic, you can customize basically everything.

+#### Custom Techniques
+Every Rendering style has a unique set of properties and requirements _(what this lib calls a `Technique`)_.
+Each specific Technique requires its unique own set of Pipelines, Buffers, data formats, etc, etc.
+It would be mental to create an API that could handle all of it without any assumptions _(plus that's essentially what wgpu itself is...)_.
+As such, the chosen way to configure the Rendering, beyond what's already supplied, is through the creation of new RenderTech logic.
+You can find reference implementations of this in the [ngpu/tech](./src/ngpu/tech/) folder.
+And an explanation of what they conceptually are @[tech.md](./doc/tech.md) file.

 ## ngpu vs wgpu
-ngpu is an abstraction built with `wgpu-native`.
+ngpu is an abstraction built with `wgpu-native`, with the wrapper at [heysokam/wgpu](https://github.com/heysokam/wgpu).
-The internal structure is a rendering library, not a raw API.
+Its internal structure is a rendering library, not a raw API.
 As such, some wgpu conventions have been changed to fit its goals.

-Changes from wgpu to ngpu:
-- `ngpu.RenderTarget` is conceptually the same as a `wgpu.RenderPass`, but contains more data (like the textures it draws into).
-- `ngpu.RenderPass` is a new concept.
-Its the smallest part of a `RenderTech`.
+You can find more information about this in the [internal.md](doc/internal.md) doc file.

 ## wgpu vs Dawn
 The WebGPU API is currently tied to a division between wgpu and Dawn.